Marc W. Pearce Assistant Dean for Student Affairs and Administration

 Dr. Pearce also served as an adjunct instructor (legal writing) at the College of Law for four years, and he has several years of experience teaching undergraduate psychology and litigation courses at the University of Nebraska and other institutions.

-Dr. Pearce maintains a close affiliation with the University of Nebraska Department of Psychology, and he is engaged in a number of psycholegal research projects with colleagues around the country.
-He is a member of the Nebraska State Bar Association, the Robert Van Pelt American Inn of Court, the Lincoln Bar Association, the Legal Writing Institute, the American Psychological Association, and the Society for Empirical Legal Studies.
+Dr. Pearce maintains a close affiliation with the University of Nebraska Department of Psychology, and he engages in research projects with colleagues around the country.
+He is a member of the Nebraska State Bar Association, the Robert Van Pelt American Inn of Court, the Lincoln Bar Association, and the American Psychological Association.

 First Year Skills Course